-The next phase into which the offender enters is corrections, as shown in Figure 1.2.
-Offenders sentenced to incarceration usually serve time in a local jail or a state prison.
-Offenders sentenced to less than one year generally go to jail; those sentenced to more than one year go to prison.
+Figure 1.2 shows the next phase into which the person experiencing the criminal justice system enters is corrections.
+Persons convicted of a criminal offense who are sentenced to incarceration usually serve time in a local jail or a state prison.
+Persons convicted of a criminal offense who are sentenced to less than 1 year generally go to jail; those sentenced to more than 1 year go to prison.

-A prisoner may become eligible for parole after serving a portion of his or her indeterminate sentence (a range, such as 5-10 years).
-Parole is the conditional release of a prisoner before the prisoner's full sentence has been served.
+An incarcerated person may become eligible for parole after serving a portion of their indeterminate sentence (a range, such as 5-10 years).
+Parole is the conditional release of an incarcerated person before their full sentence has been served.
 The decision to grant parole is made by an authority such as a parole board, which has power to grant or revoke parole (i.e., return the parolee to prison) or to discharge a parolee altogether.
-In some jurisdictions, offenders serving what is called a determinate sentence-a fixed number of years in prison-will not come before a paroling authority, because each offender is required to serve out the full sentence prior to release, less any earned "good time credits" (a reduction in the time served in jail or prison due to good behavior, participation in programs, and other activities).
+In some jurisdictions, incarcerated persons serving what is called a determinate sentence-a fixed number of years in prison-will not come before a paroling authority because each incarcerated person is required to serve out the full sentence prior to release, less any earned "good time credits" (a reduction in the time served in jail or prison due to good behavior, participation in programs, and other activities).

-If released by a parole board or through mandatory release, the parolee will be under the supervision of a parole officer in the community for the balance of his or her unexpired sentence.
+If released by a parole board or through mandatory release, the parolee will be under the supervision of a parole officer in the community for the balance of their unexpired sentence.
 This supervision is governed by specific conditions of release, and the parolee may be returned to prison ("parole revocation") for violations of such conditions.

-Once a person who is suspected of committing a crime is released from the jurisdiction of a criminal justice agency, he or she may commit a new crime (recidivate) and thus need to be processed again through the criminal justice system.
+Once a person who is suspected of committing a crime is released from the jurisdiction of a criminal justice agency, they may commit a new crime (recidivate) and thus need to be processed again through the criminal justice system.
 Studies show that individuals with prior criminal histories are more likely to be rearrested than those without a prior history.